Anchll/Buycraft-Plugin/README.md

 ---- CHANGE LOG ------------------------------------------------------------

+	Version 5.5

+		- Support for the new Minecraft username verification system.
+Enable this setting from the Gateway settings page of your server panel.

 	Version 5.4

 		- Changing the /buy command is now a simple option in the settings file.